INTERVIEW

 "Corporations typically call us in to

-them identify people who are already in
+help them identify people who are

-the upper management or middle
+already in the upper management or

-management ranks.
-When recruiting these
+middle management ranks.
+When recruiting

-candidates, most companies,
+these candidates, most companies, large

-large and small, Singaporean and
+and small, Singaporean and

 international, usually look first and